ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ### 4. Transcriptome Assembly with Aligned RNA-Seq reads <a name="assembly"></a>

 Transcriptome assembly is performed to obtain full-length transcripts based on the sequence reads.
-DNA sequence of one or more genes is transcribed into RNA and this is referred to as RNA transcript.
-A mature RNA transcript comprises of a combination of exons (protein coding sequences).
+The DNA sequence of one or more genes is transcribed into RNA and this is referred to as RNA transcript.
+A mature RNA transcript comprises a combination of exons (protein-coding sequences).

 Transcriptome assembly is different from genome assembly.
-Genome assembly generally has uniform read coverage , making exceptions for sequencing and library preparation biases.
-A deviation from uniform coverage could indicate presence of repeats.
+Genome assembly generally has uniform read coverage, making exceptions for sequencing and library preparation biases.
+A deviation from uniform coverage could indicate the presence of repeats.

-But, in transcriptome assembly or RNA-seq data, the number of transcripts between genes or various isoforms of same gene could vary by several magnitudes and are expressed at different levels.
+But, in transcriptome assembly or RNA-seq data, the number of transcripts between genes or various isoforms of the same gene could vary by several magnitudes and are expressed at different levels.
 This difference in expression levels could contribute to the non-uniformity observed in read coverage data.

 There are two ways of performing transcriptome assembly:
 1. Reference guided assembly:  Reads are first mapped on the genome and the assembly task consists of solving which mapped reads correspond to which transcripts.